0x3bs/0x3bs.github.io/_posts/2025-12-4-year-of-the-pig-thm.md

 Creds will be > `macro` : `test`

 ![](/assets/images/thm/year_of_the_pig/4.png)
+*test to get how the password send in /api/login*

 let's show it using `burp suite` :

 ![](/assets/images/thm/year_of_the_pig/5.png)
+*test password in burp suite*

 So the password sent as `md5` hash in `.../api/login`